1.1 At City Lit, we recognise that for some candidates with specific learning difficulties or

 - planning and organisational problems when writing by hand.

-- a candidate’s typing is efficient, accurate and of sufficient speed to be able to cope with the exam;
+- a candidate’s typing is efficient, accurate and of sufficient speed to be able to cope with

 - a candidate has used a laptop as his or her routine way of working in the subject area;

 - has had sufficient practice in the use of it under exam conditions (e.g. using relevant